Quick verdict in three bullets

 Character.AI wins for everything that's not real-time gaming.
 Open-ended roleplay, creative writing collaboration, chatting with a fictional or historical character, exploring narrative scenarios, practicing a language with a persona — these are all things Character.AI does well, and at scale, with a massive free tier.
 The sheer breadth of community-created characters is unmatched.
 If you're a writer, a roleplayer, or a casual chatter, Character.AI is the right tool.

-Sidekick AI deliberately doesn't compete on that surface area.
+Sidekick AI deliberately doesn't compete on any of that surface area.
 We're not trying to be a chat platform with millions of characters.
 We're trying to be the best possible companion for the moment when you're stuck in Elden Ring at 2am and need a teammate.

 Where Sidekick AI is genuinely better

 Anything that involves the actual state of your game.
 Boss fights, puzzle moments, exploration choices, real-time mechanics, build decisions tied to what just dropped, “wait what is that creature” identifications.
-Because Sidekick reads the screen, it can answer questions you couldn't even articulate to a text chatbot.
-The 3D avatar adds presence — you're playing with someone, not consulting a tool.
-HypeReel adds a complete second workflow for clips.
-None of that exists in Character.AI by design, because Character.AI is a different product.
+Because Sidekick reads the screen, it can answer questions you couldn't even articulate to a text chatbot — “why did that happen” about a moment that's already over works because Sidekick saw the moment.

 With Character.AI, the loop is: notice something in your game, pause or alt-tab, type a description, wait for a response, read it, return to your game, try to apply the advice, miss the moment.
 That loop is 10-30 seconds and breaks immersion every time.